-Note that if you pause or delete the Cloud Environment in one notebook or terminal in a workspace, it will also affect every other notebook and terminal in the same workspace.
+Note: If you pause or delete the Cloud Environment in one notebook or terminal in a workspace, it will also affect every other notebook and terminal in the same workspace.

 However, pausing or updating the Cloud Environment in one workspace will not affect any other workspace Cloud Environments.

-Note that this is different for workspaces created before September 26, 2021, when workspaces in the same Terra Billing project shared a Cloud Environment VM (per user).
+Note: This is different for workspaces created before September 26, 2021, when workspaces in the same Terra Billing project shared a Cloud Environment VM (per user).